 NZ Army caterers fulfil one of the most vital roles in keeping our soldiers sustained, healthy and happy.
-Trained as both chef and steward, you are responsible for the consistent delivery of tasty, nutritious meals, using both your technical and creative skills.
+Trained in both culinary arts and front-of-house service, you are responsible for the consistent delivery of tasty, nutritious meals, using both your technical and creative skills.

 About the role